coastal-science/HALLO-models/README.md

 ## Description

-Here, you will find instructions and configuration files required to train deep learning models for detecting and classifying vocalisations made by killer whales.
+Here, you will find the instructions and configuration files required to train deep learning models at detecting and classifying vocalisations made by killer whales.

-However, you will also need access to large bodies of underwater sound recordings.
+Of course, instructions and configuration files alone won't do.
+You will also need access to large bodies of annotated underwater sound recordings.
 Unfortunately, these recordings are not yet publicly available, although we are working feverishly to change this!
-Please check in here again soon for instructions on how to access the audio files.
+Please check in here again soon for instructions on how to access the data.